Swasbuckler/filter-search-crud-angular/README.md

 Repository of the Express Backend for this application: https://github.com/Swasbuckler/filter-search-crud-server \
 It will detail the features, database and packages used, which includes details of the PostgreSQL Database and Express Server.

-The demo of this Frontend can be accessed here: https://swasbuckler.github.io/filter-search-crud-angular/
+The demo of this Frontend can be accessed here: https://swasbuckler.github.io/filter-search-crud-angular/ \
+This demo mimics the functionalities of the Full Stack Application on your browser through the use of storing and manipulating data in localhost.
+Please do play around in the demo to view the functions of this project.

 Repository of the Alternatively made React Frontend for this application: <i>Work in Progress</i>